We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you want to learn more about cleaning out mold specifically, you can read more here.

-Freon is a colorless gas that’s found in many older refrigerators and air conditioners.
-It smells sweet, kind of like chloroform or ether, but it’s not a pleasant smell.
+Freon smells sweet, kind of like chloroform or ether, but it’s not a pleasant smell.
+It is a colorless gas that’s found in many older refrigerators and air conditioners.

-Freon and other refrigerants are supposed to be kept in a closed system inside your air conditioner.
+Refrigerants, including Freon, are supposed to be kept in a closed system inside your air conditioner.
 However, over time the closed coolant system may develop cracks, especially around the seals.
-As a result, you may start to notice a strange smell coming from your air conditioner.
+As a result, you may notice a sweet smell coming from your AC.

-If this is the problem, then you have a more serious problem to fix.
+If this is the case, though, then you’ll need to address a more severe issue.
 In some cases, you may just need to replace a gasket connecting the coolant tubes to the compressor.
 However, if the tubes themselves have cracked, you may need to replace your AC unit completely – or at least have a technician come out to make the repair.

 How to Keep Your Air Conditioner Running Well